callumw118/Dice-Game/README.md

 Website which rolls two dice and displays the winner.

-Introduces Javascript and interaciton with the DOM.
+Introduces Javascript and interaction with the DOM.